Rodrigo Lara Bonilla: Minister of Justice

 In August 1983, Lara, who belonged to the New Liberalism created by him and Luis Carlos Galán, was appointed by President Belisario Betancur as Minister of Justice, replacing Bernardo Gaitán Mahecha.
 Lara, together with Galán, publicly denounced the drug cartels, especially in Medellín, where the cartel was led by Escobar.
-When Escobar was elected to the Congress, Lara denounced him, citing his connection to drug cartels.
+When Escobar was elected to Congress, Lara denounced him, citing his connection to drug cartels.
 Lara also exposed Escobar and the cartel for influencing politics and sports through corruption.
 This triggered a trap set by some politicians, drug dealers, and journalists who were threatened by the explosive growth of Lara in government and especially in the fight against drug trafficking.
 Jairo Ortega, Escobar's ally in Congress, presented a check (eventually shown to have been falsified) to the chamber, supposedly drawn by known drug trafficker Evaristo Porras.

 Tranquilandia was the main cocaine production center of the Medellín Cartel, located in the department of Caquetá.
 It had 19 processing laboratories, abundant fresh water (from the Yarí River), an independent electrical system, dormitories and a landing strip.
 The complex was destroyed in 1984 by the National Police and the DEA, seizing about 14 tons of drugs, valued at 1.2 billion dollars.

 After the alleged link between Lara and the drug cartels was discredited, the government began uncovering the shadowy dealings of the Medellín Cartel, specifically Escobar.
-Escobar was expelled from the Congress and his U.S. visa cancelled.
+Escobar was expelled from Congress and his U.S. visa cancelled.
 The Minister went further, reviving criminal charges against Escobar and other drug lords, such as Carlos Lehder.
 Lara also ordered the seizure of 250 of Escobar's planes, while Congress was debating the approval of the extradition.
-He also relied on Colonel Jaime Ramírez to uncover the complex coca laboratories of Tranquilandia and Villacoca, located in the jungles of southern Colombia, a fact that was made public on March 28, 1984.
+He also relied on Colonel Jaime Ramírez to uncover the complex coca laboratories of Tranquilandia and Villacoca, located in the jungles of southern Colombia, a fact that was made public on 28 March 1984.